HB125 Alabama 2022 Session

 - Colleges and universities, local boards of education, schools prohibited from using public funds to advocate for or against ballot measures

-This bill would prohibit a public official or public employee from expending public funds to advocate in favor of or against statewide and local ballot measures.
+Key ProvisionsAI-generated summary using openai/gpt-5-nano on Feb 22, 2026.
+May contain errors — refer to the official bill text for accuracy.- Section (b)(1): Prohibits public officials or public employees from expending public funds from any source to advocate in favor of or against statewide or local ballot measures.

 - Subjects